lidkalee/Workflow_Genes_Regions/README.md

 * PyGenomeTracks - make tracks file.
 * PyGenomeTracks - make region plot

-__HINT: Exclamation mark (!) at the beginning of line allows to use bash commands from jupyter notebook__
+__HINT:__ Exclamation mark (!) at the beginning of line allows to use bash commands from jupyter notebook.

 # Requirements:
 * Python 2.7 or Python 3.x